zerebos/trilium-types/README.md

 ## Usage

+**Please note:** These types were made for the *latest* version of Trilium (v0.61) which adds the attachments feature.
+If you're developing for the stable release (v0.60) you can still use these types, just avoid or ignore anything related to attachments.

 ### TypeScript

 The Trilium frontend `api` will automatically be available in all files since working with the frontend is the most common use-case.
 You can easily override this with the backend api if needed: